Damika-Anupama/Bank-Transaction-And-Loan-Processing-System-Backend/Readme.md

   <img src="assets/logo1.png" alt="Logo" width="400" height="350" style = "margin: 50px">
 </div>
 <br>
-This is the main group project given by the Computer Science Department, University of Moratuwa in the Semester 3 CS3043 - Database Systems Module.
-Here contains the backend of the Bank Transaction And Loan Processing System.
-If you want to go to the frontend of this application, you can find it by following this <a href="https://github.com/CSE-Semester3-Group7-Project/Frontend">link</a>.
+This is a comprehensive banking management system backend built with Node.js and Express.
+The API provides secure RESTful endpoints for transaction processing, loan management, fixed deposits, and user authentication with JWT tokens.
+This repository contains the Backend of the Bank Transaction And Loan Processing System.
+The frontend of this application can be found by following this <a href="https://github.com/Damika-Anupama/Bank-Transaction-And-Loan-Processing-System-Frontend">link</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>